 Try to have a regular body clock, with the same or similar time for sleep and for getting up every day.
 Avoid shift work, or try to stay on the same shift all the time.
-On weekends or days off, stick to the same daily rituals as during the working week.
+On weekends or days off, stick to the same daily ritual as in the working week.

-In women, a falling oestrogen level can trigger migraine at menstruation, or after childbirth.
-The oestrogen contraceptive pill can sometimes worsen migraine (and should not be used if there is aura).
+In women, a falling oestrogen level can trigger migraine at menstruation or after childbirth.
+The oestrogen containing contraceptive pill can sometimes worsen migraine (and should not be used if there has ever been aura).

-Change in the weather can trigger migraine: but can’t be avoided.
+Change in the weather can trigger migraine: but this is unavoidable.

-One of the commonest causes of worsening migraine, is too many pills!
-See the fact sheet on medication overuse.
+One of the commonest causes of worsening migraine, is too many painkillers!
+See the fact sheet on Medication Overuse.

 Travel is a common migraine trigger.
 Many of the above triggers can contribute to migraine on holiday.

 Some people think that foods such as cheese, chocolate, citrus fruits and tyramine-containing foods trigger migraine.
-This opinion is not often shared by headache specialists.
+This opinion is not shared by headache specialists.
 Most of these are accounted for by cravings in the prodrome caused by a drop in blood sugar levels.

 What can I do to help myself?

 The main thing is to plan carefully.
 Try to take painkillers which are known to work in migraine and take them quickly.
 Many people cope well without seeing a health professional.
-First step could be your local pharmacist; next, your GP.
+The first step could be your local pharmacist or your GP.
 Only a minority of people with migraine have to see a headache specialist.

 Keep a diary

-The more you’re bothered by migraine, the more important it is to keep a record of attacks of headache and other migraine symptoms, including also possible triggers (e.g. menstrual cycle; shift-work pattern) and treatments together with response.
+The more you’re bothered by migraine, the more important it is to keep a record of attacks of headache and other migraine symptoms.
+You should include possible triggers (e.g. menstrual cycle or shiftwork pattern) and treatments, together with response.

 What treatment can I take?

-Drugs can be very effective at controlling migraine symptoms – if it’s the right drug at the right time!
+Drugs can be very effective at controlling migraine symptoms but not all pain-killers are equal.

-Pills from the aspirin and Ibuprofen family (known as NSAIDs) work better than Paracetamol, and codeine is best avoided.
-A family of drugs known as Triptans (such as Sumatriptan, sold as Imigran) also works well – and probably works by reversing the changes in the brain that cause migraines.
+Medications from the aspirin and Ibuprofen family (known as NSAIDs) work better than Paracetamol, and codeine is best avoided.
+A family of migraine specific painkillers known as Triptans (such as Sumatriptan, sold as Imigran) also work well and probably work by reversing the changes in the brain that cause migraines.

-The most important thing is to act quickly: There is a ‘window of opportunity’ during a migraine attack before the stomach stops working effectively (called ‘gastric stasis’) when any drugs you take won’t be absorbed properly.
-To help your stomach absorb the medicines better, take a large dose of the painkiller (e.g. 900mg of aspirin or 600mg of ibuprofen) and try to choose a soluble form which you can dissolve in water.
-Adding an anti-sickness drug, such as domperidone 20mg (available via prescription from your GP) not only stops you feeling sick, but helps the medication be absorbed by reversing this gastric stasis.
+The most important thing is to act quickly.
+There is a ‘window of opportunity’ during a migraine attack before the stomach stops working effectively (called ‘gastric stasis’) when any drugs you take will not be absorbed properly.
+To help your stomach absorb the medicines better, take a large dose of the painkiller (e.g. 900mg of aspirin or 600mg of ibuprofen) and try to choose a soluble form which you can dissolve.
+Adding an anti-sickness drug, such as domperidone 10mg not only stops you feeling sick, but helps the medication be absorbed by reversing this gastric stasis.

-If the drugs don’t work individually, taking them all together as soon as possible at the start of the attack is a better plan: eg., taking sumatriptan, ibuprofen and domperidone at the same time (if you are OK taking each of the drugs separately, you are quite safe taking them all together).
+If the drugs do not work individually, taking them all together as soon as possible at the start of the attack can be effective: e.g. taking sumatriptan, ibuprofen and domperidone at the same time (it is safe to take them all together).

-If you get frequent or very severe attacks or the treatment for the attacks doesn’t work well, you may need to use preventative drugs.
-These are drugs you take every day with the aim of preventing or lessening the attacks.
-The trouble with preventative drugs is that they don’t work for everybody, and they usually reduce the number and severity of attacks rather than stopping them altogether.
-You also often have to put up with some side effects (like drowsiness) from the preventative drug.
-So it’s best to start with acute treatment and keep a migraine diary, to help you and your doctor see how it is working.
+If you get frequent or very severe attacks or the treatment for the attacks does not work well, you may need to use preventative drugs.
+These are medications you take every day with the aim of preventing or lessening the attacks.
+The trouble with preventatives is that no one medication will work for everybody.
+The aim is to reduce the number and severity of attacks rather than stopping them altogether.
+Some of the medications have side effects (like drowsiness).
+It is often best to start with acute treatment and keep a migraine diary, to help you and your doctor see how it is working.

-Even more important for prevention, is dealing with the migraine “triggers” and lifestyle choices, which can really improve migraine.
+Even more important for prevention is dealing with the migraine “triggers”, the lifestyle choices, which can really improve migraine.
 These are listed above.

-One of the most common reasons for worsening migraine is overuse of painkillers: if you take ordinary painkillers more than 15 days a month or triptans or codeine related drugs more than 10 days a month the headaches can start getting worse in consequence.
-Recording it in your migraine diary will help keep a check on this.
-It’s a good idea to seek advice from your GP who can guide you through the different treatment options and if necessary refer you to a specialist migraine clinic for further help.
+One of the most common reasons for worsening migraine is overuse of painkillers: if you take ordinary painkillers more than 14 days a month, triptans more than 8-10 days, or codeine related drugs more than 6 days a month, the headaches can start getting worse as a consequence.
+Recording it in your migraine diary will help keep an eye on this.
+It’s a good idea to seek advice from your GP who can guide you through the different treatment options and, if necessary, refer you to a specialist migraine clinic for further help.

 What if drugs don’t work?

-Don’t take drugs that don’t work.
-If your migraine is going from bad to worse it is often important to stop taking acute treatments for a while.
+Do not take drugs that do not work.
+If your migraine attack is going from bad to worse it is often important to stop taking acute treatments for a while.
 This is hard to do if you have a busy life.
-The single commonest reason for worsening migraine, moving from acute to chronic pain, is the overuse of acute treatments.
-This is a big problem for people who take random painkillers, particularly combinations of codeine and paracetamol, though any acute migraine treatment can do this.
-When you’re in a hole, stop digging!
+The single commonest reason for worsening migraine, (moving from acute to chronic pain), is the overuse of acute treatments.
+This is a big problem for people who take combinations of codeine and paracetamol, though any acute migraine treatment can do this.

 Will it get better?

 Yes.
 Almost everyone finds that migraine improves naturally with time.
-While waiting for this to happen, migraine can be controlled, treated, and managed – but not, in the strictest sense, cured.
+While waiting for this to happen, migraine can be controlled, treated, and managed.
+But unfortunately there is no cure.

-Think about triggers and how to avoid them; avoid traps such as medication overuse or the wrong sort of contraceptive pill; keep a diary, consider a preventative; consult your pharmacist and GP: if they can’t help, consider seeing a specialist.
+Think about triggers and how to avoid them, avoid traps such as medication overuse or the wrong sort of contraceptive pill, keep a diary, consider a preventative, consult your pharmacist and GP and, if they cannot help, consider seeing a specialist.